JacobUns/DND-Brain/R'ellanthas/Religion/Pantheon of R'Ellanthas.md

 | [[Cults of the Dragon Below]] | Madness                            | [[Cleric Domains#Trickery\|Trickery]]                                                         | [[Paladin Oaths#Glory\|Glory]]         | Varies dependant on the Cult | [[#Idol]]      |
 | [[Vol, the Deathless Martyr]]     | Sacrifice, Masochism               |                                                                                               |                                        |                              | [[#Ascendent]] |
 #### Elven
-With the destruction of the Elven race during The Ending War, the faiths associated were banned from being practised by the races that remained.
+With the destruction of the Elven race during The [[Ending War]], the faiths associated were banned from being practised by the races that remained.
 Any worship of these faiths is subject to discipline by the Guardians of Il'Mondum.
 ##### Gods
 | **God Name**        | **Tenants, Principles and Values**        | **Suggested Domain(s)**                                            | Suggested Oath(s) | **Common Symbol**      | Type                          |
 | ------------------- | ----------------------------------------- | ------------------------------------------------------------------ | ----------------- | ---------------------- | ----------------------------- |